Bears-R-Us/arkouda/README.md

 make check
 ```

 This will start the server, run a few computations, and shut the server down.
-If you already have a server running, you can manually run the checks with something like:
+The check script can be executed against
+a running server by running the following Python command:

 ```bash
 python3 tests/check.py localhost 5555